MasterA5/Flet-Widgets-Library/README.md

 ### **Animated Components**

-* **BubbleText**: Bubble text animation effects with a complete refactor — now featuring richer and more dynamic behaviors.
+- **BubbleText**: Bubble text animation effects with a complete refactor — now featuring richer and more dynamic behaviors.
-* **TextFader**: Smooth text transitions with elegant fade effects.
+- **TextFader**: Smooth text transitions with elegant fade effects.
-* **TypeWriter**: Typewriter-style text animation for a classic typing effect.
+- **TypeWriter**: Typewriter-style text animation for a classic typing effect.
-* **SplitText**: Text splitting animation with multiple direction options.
+- **SplitText**: Text splitting animation with multiple direction options.
-* **HighlightRotatingText**: Static text combined with an animated, rotating text inside a dynamic highlight box.
+- **HighlightRotatingText**: Static text combined with an animated, rotating text inside a dynamic highlight box.
-* **ImageSlider**: Image slider with smooth transition animations and effects, inspired by [this video](https://www.youtube.com/watch?v=Vbu1UAaoJxw&t=63s).
+- **ImageSlider**: Image slider with smooth transition animations and effects, inspired by [this video](https://www.youtube.com/watch?v=Vbu1UAaoJxw&t=63s).
 Credits to [DevSenate](https://github.com/navideveloper).

+### **Basic Components**

+- **BasicButton**: Basic Button With a default animations and styles
+- **RestrictedInput**: Text field with rules to validate its value
+- **Stepper**: Basic Stepper Widget For Make a Modern Form

 ---